itsmeipg/mpv-config/README.md

 - ~~Hide primary and secondary sub-pos values if default.~~
 - ~~Optimize video aspect updates.~~
 - Add radio buttons to show which shader profile is being used.
-- Maybe add .conf for uosc-screenshot.conf.
+- Maybe add .conf for uosc-screenshot.lua.
 - Maybe adjust playlist opacity of the thing on the top left.

 # Feedback